0day-ci/xen/docs/misc/xen-command-line.markdown

 As the virtualisation is not 100% safe, don't use the vpmu flag on production systems (see http://xenbits.xen.org/xsa/advisory-163.html)!

+### vtsc-tolerance
+> `= <integer>`

+> Default: `0`

+Specify the tolerated difference of pCPUs clock frequency in kHz.
+This option affects only domUs which have tsc\_mode=default enabled.
+If the frequency expected by a domU is within the tolerance range tsc will remain native.
+Otherwise tsc emulation will be used for the domU.

 ### vwfi
 > `= trap | native